JPTeladoc/service-line-components-draft/README.md

 # Requirements
 - A github access token is necesary (GAT).
-- CIG components from InTouch's github repo.
+- Access to CIG components from InTouch's github repo.

 # Usage
 After you got one, make sure it replaces the placeholder in the `.npmrc` file at root folder.